 Some augers are big in size while others occupy a small space.
 The physical size of these units is important to consider because of storage purposes.

-Small and compact augers, such as those with drums for holding the cable, are better off when it comes to storage because they will occupy a very little space.
-However, for the big ones, such as Ridgid’s 59787, they occupy a lot of space, which makes them less portable and harder to store.
+Small and compact augers, such as those with drums for holding the cable, are better off when it comes to storage because they will occupy very little space.
+However, the big ones, such as Ridgid’s 59787, occupy a lot of space, which makes them less portable and harder to store.

 Accessories are a good addition to any snake set and will definitely make the deal better.
 What you need to look for is something like gloves or replacement wands in products that have disposable plastic cables.